 Missouri Quizbowl Alliance’s Charles Dees has an excellent overview of tips for improving as an individual and as a team.

 NAQT has a good overview of how to learn things for quizbowl with some additional links to other sources.
+This website has been updated relatively recently, so check back if you hadn’t looked at it much before.

 Some other potential ways to learn things from the QBWiki.